EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

-#
+# ECX 2 cluster two shared disks with Hyper-V Replication
+This document gives more details about this particular solution
-Script Details
+## Script Details
-•	Variables need to be set in SetEnvironment.bat.
+- Variables need to be set in SetEnvironment.bat.
-•	Start.bat determines if any action needs to be taken.
+- Start.bat determines if any action needs to be taken.
 If replication is progressing normally, no action is taken.
 If a ‘move group’ or failover just occurred, replication is changed to occur between the active servers on each cluster.
-•	Stop.bat determines what kind of stop event occurred.
+- Stop.bat determines what kind of stop event occurred.
 If the script resource or group was stopped, no action is taken.
 If it is a ‘group move’ or failover, VM replication is removed from the Hyper-V Primary and Replica servers.
-•	Start.bat calls a startup script which will do the following on the Primary server: o	Determine which cluster has the Hyper-V Primary server role and Replica server role. o	Remove replication from the Primary and Replica servers if still enabled. o	Register the VM in Hyper-V Manager if it has not been done on the server the script is run from. o	Enable the VM files on the Hyper-V Replica’s Replica server as the replica source. o	Enable VM replication from the Hyper-V Replica’s Primary server to the Replica server. o	Start replication. o	Start VM on Hyper-V Replication Primary server*
+- Start.bat calls a startup script which will do the following on the Primary server:
+    -	Determine which cluster has the Hyper-V Primary server role and Replica server role.
+    -	Remove replication from the Primary and Replica servers if still enabled.
+    -	Register the VM in Hyper-V Manager if it has not been done on the server the script is run from.
+    -	Enable the VM files on the Hyper-V Replica’s Replica server as the replica source.
+    -	Enable VM replication from the Hyper-V Replica’s Primary server to the Replica server.
+    -	Start replication.
+    -	Start VM on Hyper-V Replication Primary server*
     *This is the only step not done on the Replica server.

-•	Scripts start or stop on the active server in either cluster.
+Scripts start or stop on the active server in either cluster.
-Setup
+## Setup
 1. Prepare four Windows 2019 servers (Standard or Datacenter)
 2. Join all servers to the same domain
 3. Install Hyper-V on all servers